zhudotexe/kani/docs/community/contributing.rst

 -----------------
-When contributing code and opening PRs, there are a couple things to keep in mind. kani is built on the principles of being lightweight and unopinionated in the core library - which means we may suggest that certain contributions are better suited as an example or a 3rd-party extension package rather than an addition to the core library.
+When contributing code and opening PRs, there are a couple things to keep in mind. kani is built on the principles of being lightweight and unopinionated in the core library - which means we may suggest that certain contributions are better suited as an example or a 3rd-party extension package (see :doc:`extensions`) rather than an addition to the core library.

 **Helpful PRs**